 No one sailed the ocean blue to discover it, but the wireless world is the new world we live in.
 Technology is a natural extension in the lives of most teenagers today.
-Being plugged in, sans plugs, is more than just a tool or hobby; it’s a habit that often revolves our lifestyles.
+Being "plugged in sans plugs" is more than just a tool or hobby; it’s a habit that often encompasses our entire lifestyles.
 The cell phone and the teenager is a dilemma we love and hate.
-With busy schedules, piece of mind in potential emergencies and reliability, many parents today feel they don’t have a choice in whether their teen should have their own phone.
+With busy schedules, peace of mind in potential emergencies and reliability, many parents today feel they don’t have a choice in whether their teen should have their own phone.
 The question then becomes, how to make it not just practical, but safe for young adults absorbed in the wireless world around them.

 Teens often don't simply use their phones for talking.
 They access the Internet.
 They text message.
 They check Facebook.
 They play music and games.
 They take pictures and record video.
 Will your child have the ability to text?
 What about access to the Internet?
 Do extensive research about the issues of teenagers and web safety.
 Never assume your child couldn’t fall victim to the many dangers accessible through their phone.

 Establish a Contract

 Don’t be afraid to set strong, firm boundaries for your child with their phone.
 Put these terms in writing.
 Explain what will happen if the contract is broken, including--depending on the gravity of the offense--permanent removal of phone privileges.
 A literal, written contract will not only instill responsibility and accountability for your teen with their phone usage, but it will give clean and consistent expectations and communication.